 - a.
-INSPECTION TARGETING PROGRAM (ITP) In order to achieve NV OSHA's goal of reducing the number of injuries and illnesses that occur at individual workplaces, the ITP program directs enforcement resources to those worksites where the highest rate of injuries and illness have occurred.
-The ITP is NV OSHA's primary programmed inspection plan for non-construction workplaces.
+OSHA PROGRAMMED INSPECTION PLAN (OPIP) In order to achieve NV OSHA's goal of reducing the number of injuries and illnesses that occur at individual workplaces, the OPIP directs enforcement resources to those worksites where the highest rate of injuries and illness have occurred.
+The OPIP is NV OSHA's primary programmed inspection plan for non-construction workplaces.
 The workplaces are selected based on a State-developed high hazard inspection targeting system. - Primarily, NV OSHA uses state data such as the most current injury and illness rates compiled by the Bureau of Labor Statistics (BLS).
-NV OSHA may also consider other factors including national scheduling plans for safety and health, or local, regional, and NEP programs.
-See NV OSHA's current Inspection Targeting Plan. - b.
+NV OSHA may also consider other factors including national scheduling plans for safety and health, or local, regional, and NEP programs. - b.
 SCHEDULING FOR CONSTRUCTION INSPECTIONS Due to the mobility of the construction industry, the transitory nature of construction worksites and the fact that construction worksites frequently involve more than one employer, inspections are scheduled from a list of construction worksites rather than construction employers. - NV OSHA's inspection scheduling for Construction focuses on projects that meet the criteria described in the Nevada Administrative Code (NAC), Chapter 618.
-The Division uses information from the official Notice of Construction Project received pursuant to NAC 618.494 and .505, and local information in compiling its list of construction worksites for inspection.

-c.
-SCHEDULING FOR MARITIME INSPECTIONS - Marine inspection activities will be covered in the Maritime Chapter.
+The Division uses information from the official Notice of Construction Project received pursuant to NAC 618.494 and .505, and local information in compiling its list of construction worksites for inspection. - c.
+SCHEDULING FOR MARITIME INSPECTIONS Marine inspection activities will be covered in the Maritime Chapter.

-Note: Nevada has very limited activity related to marine-related industries and does not have an ITP for this industry.
+Note: Nevada has very limited activity related to marine-related industries and does not have an OPIP for this industry.